 OTUs for Candidatus “Aquiluna”, in the Luna-1 cluster of Actinobacteria (Hahn et al., 2004; Hahn et al., 2009) were most abundant at 1.7 m.
 The genus has small cells (<1.2 µm; Hahn et al., 2009), accounting for their concentration on this size fraction.
 Although originally described in freshwater lakes, the same clade was detected in abundance in Ace Lake (Lauro et al., 2011) and surface Artic seawater (Kang et al., 2012) demonstrating they play ecological roles in polar saline systems.
 In Ace Lake surface waters they were associated with utilization of labile C and N substrates (Lauro et al., 2011), and in Organic Lake surface waters probably perform similar functions.
 The presence of this clade in the deep zone implies a facultative anaerobic lifestyle or sedimented cells.

 The bottom of the water column was distinguished by the presence of OTUs for candidate divisions OD1 and TM7.
 OD1 was more abundant, and its prevalence on this size fraction is consistent with similar findings for size fractionation of ground water (Miyoshi et al., 2005).
-OD1 is consistently associated with anoxic environments (Harris et al., 2004).
-Genomic analyses identified OTUs for OD1 in the anoxic zone of Ace Lake (Lauro et al., 2011), and OD1 from Zodletone Spring, Oklahoma was reported to possess oxygen sensitive enzymes related to those from anaerobic bacteria (Elshahed et al., 2005).
-In the marine environment OD1 has been associated with reduced conditions with high sulfur (Harris et al., 2004; Elshahed et al., 2005).
+OD1 is consistently associated with reduced, sulfur-rich, anoxic environments (Harris et al., 2004; Elshahed et al., 2005).
+OD1 from Zodletone Spring, Oklahoma was reported to possess enzymes related to those from anaerobic microorganisms (Elshahed et al., 2005).
+Genomic analyses identified OTUs for OD1 in the anoxic zone of Ace Lake (Lauro et al., 2011).
 The distribution of OD1 in Organic Lake is consistent with an anaerobic metabolism and potential involvement in sulfur chemistry. (*TM7).

 Organic Lake functional potential